A K-energy functional for complexified K\"ahler classes: The scalar curvature equation with B-field

 \end{conj} This expectation was confirmed first for surfaces in~\cite{CollinsJacobYau_stability}, using results of~\cite{JacobYau_special_Lag}, and received partial confirmations and refinements.
 A rather general version of the conjecture was finally established in~\cite{GaoChen_Jeq_dHYM}, and later improved by~\cite{Takahashi_dHYM_MoishezonCriterion}, which is our main reference for the stability result in this section. \begin{thm}[Corollary~$1.4$ and Corollary~$1.5$ in~\cite{Takahashi_dHYM_MoishezonCriterion}] Fix a complexified K\"ahler class~$\alpha^{\bb{C}}=\beta+\I\alpha$, and assume that~$\hat{\vartheta}\in(0,\pi)$ is such that~$\mrm{e}^{-\I\hat{\vartheta}}(\alpha^{\bb{C}})^n\in\bb{R}_{>0}$.
 Then, the following are equivalent: \begin{enumerate} \item there is a K\"ahler class~$\chi$ such that for every~$1\leq p\leq n$

 and for every analytic subvariety~$V\subset X$ of dimension~$1\leq m<n$ and every~$1\leq p\leq m$,

-\item for any K\"ahler form~$\omega\in\alpha$, there exists a (unique) solution~$B\in\beta$ of the supercritical dHYM equation (c.f. equation~\eqref{eq:dHYM_angles})
+\item for any K\"ahler form~$\omega\in\alpha$, there exists a (unique) solution~$B\in\beta$ of the \emph{supercritical} dHYM equation (c.f. equation~\eqref{eq:dHYM_angles})

+\end{enumerate} In particular, if~$\alpha$ is the first Chern class of an ample line bundle~$L\to X$, then Conjecture~\ref{conj:dHYM_stability} holds. \end{thm} As the first condition in Theorem \ref{thm:dHYM_stability} only depends on $\alpha$ and $\beta$, we can use it to deduce some important properties of solutions of the dHYM equation for a varying K\"ahler form. \begin{cor} Assume that for some K\"ahler form $\omega_0\in\alpha$ there exists a solution of the dHYM equation~$B_0\in\beta$ that lies in the supercritical phase range, i.e.\

+Then, for any~$\omega\in\alpha$ there is~$B_\omega\in\beta$ solving the dHYM equation, in the same phase range $(0,\pi)$.
+Moreover, the map $\omega\to B_\omega$ is continuous and differentiable. \end{cor} \begin{proof} The first part is a direct consequence of Theorem \ref{thm:dHYM_stability}.
+As for the differentiability of $\omega\mapsto B_\omega$, this follows from the Implicit Function Theorem.
+The linearisation of the dHYM equation at $\omega$ is a uniformly elliptic second order operator $\Delta'$ \cite[\S$2$]{CollinsJacobYau_stability}, that in a system of coordinates where $\omega$ is the Euclidean metric and $B=\sum_j\I\lambda_jdz^j\wedge d\bar{z}^j$ has the form

-\end{enumerate} In particular, if~$\alpha$ is the first Chern class of an ample line bundle~$L\to X$, then Conjecture~\ref{conj:dHYM_stability} holds. \end{thm} Then, if we assume that for some K\"ahler form in~$\alpha$ there exists a supercritical solution of the dHYM equation in the class~$\beta$, for any~$\omega\in\alpha$ there is~$B_\omega\in\beta$ solving the dHYM equation, in the same phase range.
-Hence, it makes sense to pose the following \begin{definition} Let~$X$ be a compact complex manifold, and let~$\alpha^{\bb{C}}$ be a complexified K\"ahler class such that there exists a solution~$B_0+\I\omega_0\in\alpha^{\bb{C}}$ of the dHYM equation.
-We say that~$\alpha^{\bb{C}}$ has \emph{supercritical phase} if~$\Theta(B_0+\I\omega_0)\in(0,\pi)$.
-Likewise, if~$\Theta(B_0+\I\omega_0)\in(0,\pi/2)$ we say that~$\alpha^{\bb{C}}$ has \emph{hypercritical phase}. \end{definition} \begin{rmk} \todo[inline]{J-stability conjecture} Conjecture~\ref{conj:dHYM_stability} was at least partially inspired by a stability notion for the J-equation. \end{rmk}
+As this operator has trivial kernel (after normalising the B-field potentials $\psi$), we can use the IFT in the H\"older spaces $\m{C}^{k,\alpha}$ and the uniqueness of solutions to deduce that $\omega\mapsto B_\omega$ is smooth in any $\m{C}^k$ topology. \end{proof} Hence, it makes sense to pose the following. \begin{definition} Let~$X$ be a compact complex manifold, and let~$\alpha^{\bb{C}}$ be a complexified K\"ahler class such that there exists an almost calibrated solution~$B+\I\omega\in\alpha^{\bb{C}}$ of the dHYM equation.
+We say that~$\alpha^{\bb{C}}$ has \emph{supercritical phase} if~$\Theta(B+\I\omega)\in(0,\pi)$.
+Likewise, if~$\Theta(B+\I\omega)\in(0,\pi/2)$ we say that~$\alpha^{\bb{C}}$ has \emph{hypercritical phase}. \end{definition} \begin{rmk} Conjecture~\ref{conj:dHYM_stability} was at least partially inspired by a stability notion for the J-equation, see \cite{LejmiSzekelyhidi_Jflow}. \end{rmk}